enceris/enceris.github.io/p/2/raw.md

 A brief silence.

-"It's rather dark here, don't you think, Adel?"
-Spoke Garrison.
+"It's rather dark here, don't you think, Adel?" spoke Garrison.

 "Hold on."
 Adel struck his match on the ground, lighting a fire for a small amount of light.
 On the floor were extra matches, and there was